-min.webp)

 Almost every therapist I talk to says the same thing: the massage is the easy part.
 The hard part starts afterward.

 Writing SOAP notes, organizing client files, processing payments, and chasing unpaid invoices often bleed into personal time.
-What makes it worse is that many tools therapists use aren’t built for the realities of their day—they’re clunky, lack automation, or require too many clicks just to do simple tasks.
+What makes it worse is that many tools therapists use aren’t built for the realities of their day; they're clunky, lack automation, or require too many clicks just to do simple tasks.
 Some don’t even support voice input or reusable templates.

 The result?
 Therapists find themselves finishing notes late at night, manually entering invoices, or catching up on admin over the weekend.
 It creates a cycle that’s hard to break, and makes it feel like the work never ends.